 If you indeed feel that a rain boot is what you need, there are some things to keep in mind as you narrow in on your final decision.

 Different Types of Rain Boots

-Coming in all sorts of shapes and sizes, they can most easily be categorized by shaft height: low-top, mid-calf, or tall.
-Low-top boots peak around the ankles or slightly above the ankles with a height, as measured from the floor, that is typically less than 8 inches.
-The height of mid-calf boots typically measure 12-14 inches from the ground; and lastly, tall boots can be anywhere from 14 to over 16 inches in height.
-Intuitively, the shorter the shaft height, the less overall weather protection, particularly from puddles and sideways rain.
-Another thing to keep in mind, unless you're always wearing leggings, tall boots are sometimes difficult to wear over pants, which make mid-calf boots more appealing and versatile for the wardrobe.Low-Top
+Coming in all sorts of shapes and sizes, rain boots can most easily be categorized by shaft height: ankle-height, mid-calf, or tall.
+Ankle-height boots peak around the ankles or slightly above the ankles with a height, as measured from the floor, that is usually less than 9 inches.
+The height of mid-calf boots can typically measure 10-14 inches from the ground; and lastly, tall boots can be anywhere from 14 to over 16 inches in height (or even more in extreme cases).

 Warmth & Weather Protection